 Croissant, Meet Muffin

 What do you get when you cross a croissant and a muffin?
 They’re not the punchline of a joke, friends.
 They’re delicious, delicious breakfast treats.
-These Easy Cruffins are like the love child of my two favorite breakfast pastries.
+These Easy Cinnamon Sugar Cruffins are like the love child of my two favorite breakfast pastries.
 Croissant meets muffin in one beautiful pastry.
 I always order the cruffin when we go to bakeries that have them.
 Over the years, they have become one of my favorite pastries.

 Watch Me Make Easy Cruffins